 - Make the crate super-comfy with a soft bed inside

-- Try partially covering the crate to make it secluded and den-like
+- Try partially covering the crate with a towel to make it secluded and den-like

-- If the crate is very large, use a divider to make it smaller and cosier
+- If the crate is very large, use a divider to make it smaller and cozier

 - Scatter treats in the crate and point them out to the pup